heathermiller/dist-prog-book/chapter/5/langs-extended-for-dist.md

 ## Discussion

 The line between a language and a library can be extremely blurry {% cite LanguagesAsLibraries --file langs-extended-for-dist %}.
-A language provides some building blocks and forms for combining and composing {% cite 700pl --file langs-extended-for-dist %}.
-For example, numbers, strings, and Booleans are common primitive building blocks.
+A language provides some building blocks and forms for combining and composing. {% cite 700pl --file langs-extended-for-dist %} For example, numbers, strings, and Booleans are common primitive building blocks.
 Operations like addition, concatenation, and negation offer ways of combining such blocks.
 More interesting operations allow *abstraction* over parts of the language: function (or λ) abstraction allows for creating operations over all numbers.
 Objects provide a way of combining data and functions in a way that abstracts over particular implementation details.
 Most importantly, a language defines the *semantics*, or meaning, of such operations.

 Many libraries can be described in the same way.
 The first-order values provided by a library are the primitives while the provided functions, classes, or objects perform combination and composition.
 A library can implement the primitives and operations such that they are in correspondence with the forms and semantics defined by a language.